 1.1 Definition and scope of study

-Every year around 400 new patented perfumes are put on the global market, which is worth around $11 billion.
+Every year around 400 new patented perfumes are put on the global market, which is worth around 43.9 billion euros.
 It seems the world is hungry for inebriating fragrances and Italy is no different, being the fifth world market for these products (Behind USA, France, Germany and UK).
-In fact, perfumes represent the third highest purchase for the Italian family within the ‘body care’ sector (preceded by face and body treatment products)
+In fact, perfumes represent the third-highest purchase for the Italian family within the ‘body care’ sector (preceded by face and body treatment products)

 Up until the COVID-19 pandemic and the economic context that it unleashed this industry was in full growth in years prior (fluctuating between +2-3.5%year-on-year, +2.3% in 2019).
 The domestic market increased by 1.9% while the export market grew by almost 3%.
 Despite prices regularly increasing in perfumeries and mass distribution centres, this market continued to grow, making up around 20% of the Italian cosmetics sector.
 2020 was the first year of contraction in the market in over a decade with a drop off of 12.8%, with the internal market contracting by 9.8% and exports decreasing by 16.5%.